-- (a) Sign a waiver of liability of the Department for all acts taken related to carrying a concealed firearm, acknowledging both his/her personal responsibility as a private person for all acts taken when carrying a concealed firearm as permitted by LEOSA and also that these acts were not taken as an employee or former employee of the Department. - (b) Remain subject to all applicable department policies and federal, state and local laws. - (c) Demonstrate good judgment and character commensurate with carrying a loaded and concealed firearm. - (d) Successfully pass an annual criminal history background check indicating that he/she is not prohibited by law from receiving or possessing a firearm.
+- (a) Sign a waiver of liability of the [Department/Office] for all acts taken related to carrying a concealed firearm, acknowledging both his/her personal responsibility as a private person for all acts taken when carrying a concealed firearm as permitted by LEOSA and also that these acts were not taken as an employee or former employee of the [Department/Office]. - (b) Remain subject to all applicable [department/office] policies and federal, state and local laws. - (c) Demonstrate good judgment and character commensurate with carrying a loaded and concealed firearm. - (d) Successfully pass an annual criminal history background check indicating that he/she is not prohibited by law from receiving or possessing a firearm.

-220.6 DENIAL OR REVOCATION OF STATE CCW ENDORSEMENT
+220.6 DENIAL, SUSPENSION, OR REVOCATION OF A LEOSA IDENTIFICATION CARD